Skip to content

 For the ceiling

 The ceiling is a sealed cavity, and that’s exactly where a pumped loose-fill product wins.
-Cellulose goes in as one seamless blanket with full contact across every inch: no cutting, no joins, no gaps.
+Cellulose fibre goes in as one seamless blanket with full contact across every inch: no cutting, no joins, no gaps.
 That matters because an R-rating only counts if there are no gaps, and a batt has to be cut to fit every bay, so it always leaves some.
-Pumped cellulose also covers over the top of the joists and gets into the awkward corners a batt could never reach.
+The pumped blanket also gets into the awkward corners a batt could never reach.

-On top of the seamless cover, cellulose brings the edges polyester doesn’t: it’s borax-treated, so the insects that bring rats can’t survive in it (no insects, no food for rats), and the same treatment has been shown to slow fire spread.
-The full-contact cover also closes the cold spots where ceiling mould tends to form, because there are no gaps for roof-cavity heat to hit the cool plaster and condense.
+On top of the seamless cover, cellulose fibre brings the edges polyester doesn’t: it’s borax-treated, so the insects that bring rats can’t survive in it (no insects, no food for rats), and in all our years pumping I’ve never once seen a rat nest built in it.
+We back that with the $1,000 Rodent Reward.
+The same borax treatment has been shown to slow fire spread.
+The full-contact cover also closes the cold spots where ceiling mould tends to form.
+There are no gaps for roof-cavity heat to hit the cool plaster and condense.
 And it carries a transferable Life-of-House guarantee.
 For a ceiling, that’s the product I’d put in my own mum’s house.

-The full case for cellulose: all 14 reasons →
+The full case for cellulose fibre: all 14 reasons →

 For underfloor & sensitivities